bkis/notyourface/README.md

 - Type: `unknown` (optional)
 - Default: A random seed.

-Optional seed (can be anything: a string, a number, an object, etc.).
-The output will be stable as long as the same seed is used (with the same set of other options).
+An optional (but recommended) seed.
+This can be anything: A string, a number, an object, etc. The output will be stable as long as the same seed is used with the same set of other options.
+Please use something that is unique about what the avatar is going to represent, like a username.

+Also, whatever you use as a seed input should be JSON-serializable or at least produce a meaningful string representation.
+Internally, the seed is converted to a string (using `JSON.stringify` or `String(seed)` as a fallback) and then hashed to a number.

 ### `size`